 Go Flower Spotting

 Take time to appreciate the flowers that are emerging near you.
 And look closely.
-This beauty was hiding in the grass.
+There are many tiny flowers that are only visible from ground level.

 Share your favourite flower pics using the #rainbowblooms (11am-6pm) and #wildflowerhour tags (8-9pm) on Twitter each a Sunday.
 There are lots of citizen science projects you can get involved with too, monitoring everything from bluebells to moss.